pgRouting/pgrouting/src/newTSP/doc/tsp.rst

 It is believed that the general form of the TSP have been first studied by Kalr Menger in Vienna and Harvard.
 The problem  was  later promoted by Hassler, Whitney  &  Merrill at Princeton.
-A detailed  dscription about the connection between Menger & Whitney, and the development of the
+A detailed  description about the connection between Menger & Whitney, and the development of the
 TSP can be found in  `On the history of combinatorial optimization (till 1960) <http://www.cwi.nl/~lex/files/histco.ps>`_

 Problem Definition